GiladLeef/StarterSaaS/README.md

 ## Prerequisites

 - Go 1.24.3
-- Docker (for containerized deployment)
+- PostgreSQL 16+ (or Docker for containerized deployment)
+- Docker and Docker Compose (recommended for development)

 ## Directory Structure